MappedIn/ios/readme.md

 ### MapView
 The `MapView` class will display your your map for you/ Once you have a populated venue, set the `.venue` property on your `MapView` and call `yourMapView.loadScene()`

 That's the basics.
-Directions and Markers and other features will be covered in a future tutorial.
+Directions, Markers and other features will be covered in a future tutorial, but you can see them in action right now in the Single Venue project.